Ääntäminen

 - (intransitive, aviation) To land hard and lift off again due to excess momentum.

-- (slang, dated) To bully; to scold.
+- (slang, archaic) To bully; to scold.

 Esimerkit